finbarrtimbers/finbarrtimbers.github.io/_posts/2016-10-19-image-compression-rnn.md

 model can achieve smaller image sizes..

 The encoder and decoder are RNNs, with two convolutional kernels.
-The authors explored a number of different types of RNNs^[LSTMs, associative LSTMs, GRUs.], and a number of different reconstruction frameworks^[One-shot reconstruction, additive reconstruction, and residual scaling.]
+The authors explored a number of different types of RNNs, and a number of different reconstruction frameworks

 The authors used two sets of training data: